ML2Health/ML2ClinicalTrials/AI4Trial/README.md

 ## 💼 Support
 If you need help with the tool, you can raise an issue on our GitHub issue tracker.
 For other questions, please contact our team.

-## 📞 Contact
-Please contact Dr. Jintai Chen at jtchen721@gmail.com for help or submit an issue.